stevenroose/dart-cryptoutils/README.md

 Currently it includes:
  - all the methods `CryptoUtils` from `package:crypto`
- - a Codec (including separate encoder and decoder classes) for the following encidings:
+ - a Codec (including separate encoder and decoder classes) for the following encidongs:
-   - base65
+   - base64
    - base58
    - [Base58Check](https://en.bitcoin.it/wiki/Base58Check_encoding)
  - an abstract class `Hash` and several fixed-sized hash classes, `Hash128`, `Hash160`, `Hash256`, `Hash512`